-The robot must reach the finishing line within 3 minutes.
+The robot must reach the finishing line within 5 minutes.
 The timer will be stopped when the robot touches the finishing line.

-Retry is allowed up to three times but the timer will not be stopped.
-Robot must be placed behind the starting line when retrying.
-Retry is compulsory every time the robot goes away from the track.

 Only the two team members are allowed to enter the competition field.

 The team’s robot will be inspected and quarantined 5 minutes before each try.